hermannordaunet/stacc-power/README.md

 }
 ```

 In this json we have information on how much the money the customer have used in terms of just the spotprice, and how much they have used if they had the different providers.

-## Get in touch!
+A lot of people does not know how much they pay per kWh to the provider, so to present this number with and without the providers fee should make people more aware of how much they pay the provider for the power they use.

 ## How to deliver